-When we choose to sin, our relationship (our position as God's children) is not affected, but our fellowship with Him is interrupted.
-Sin keeps us from experiencing God's love.
-Sin is more than cheating, lying, or immoral behavior, etc. These actions are only the results of an attitude of sin.
-A simple definition of sin is: doing what we want instead of what God wants — both in actions and attitudes.
+When we choose to sin, our relationship (our position as God’s child) is not affected, but our fellowship with him is interrupted.
+Sin does not prevent us from being loved by God, but it does prevent us from experiencing it.
+Sin is more than acts such as cheating, lying, or immoral behavior.
+Such actions are only the results of an attitude of sin.
+A simple definition of sin is: doing what we want instead of what God wants — either by our actions or our attitudes.

-All of us, therefore, need to experience God's forgiveness of our sinful attitudes and actions.
+We all need to experience God’s forgiveness for our sinful attitudes and actions in order to walk in his love.

 The basis of God’s love and forgiveness

-Christ's death is the basis for forgiveness to bring us into a proper relationship with God.
-His death is also the basis for forgiveness in our daily fellowship with God.
+Christ’s death is the sole basis for forgiveness.
+It is thanks to him that we can live a proper relationship with God.
+His death is also the basis for experiencing that forgiveness in our daily fellowship with God.
 Read the following passage:

 You can experience God’s love and forgiveness every day